 - a.
-Active strategies will be used when they are expected to add value net-of-fees while adjusting for risk. - b.
-The total capital allocated to illiquid strategies must be kept at a prudent level. - c.
+The total capital allocated to illiquid strategies must be kept at a prudent level. - b.
+The high return potential of these assets needs to be balanced with LACERA's need for liquidity. - c.
 Liquid assets serve a critical role to fund benefit payments and rebalance the portfolio.

-iv.
+v.
 Risk

 Risk is a broad term used to capture the concept of uncertainty.
-No single metric adequately conveys risk.
-LACERA will evaluate risk holistically, incorporating quantitative measures and qualitative assessments in managing its portfolio.
-Monitoring and managing risk is a key focus for LACERA.
-Risk that is not expected to be rewarded over the long-term, or mitigated through diversification, will be minimized.
+Since no single metric adequately conveys risk, LACERA will evaluate risk holistically, incorporating quantitative measures and qualitative assessments in managing its portfolio.